chialab/loock/docs/guide/focus-trap-behavior.md

 Default: `true`.

+### `exitOnFocusOut`

+Whether to exit the focus trap on focus out, for example when the user clicks outside the context or when the focus is moved programmatically outside the context.

+Default: `true`.

 ### `focusContainer`

 Focus the context container when the context is entered if `true`, focus the first child element otherwise.